questdb/questdb-confstr-rs/questdb-confstr/README.md

 ```

 A few rules:
-* The last semicolon is mandatory.
+* The last semicolon is optional.
 * Service name and keys are case-sensitive.
 * Keys are ASCII alphanumeric and can contain underscores.
 * Values are case-sensitive unicode strings which can contain any characters,